-We’re changing how we generate power to better protect the environment and meet changing regulatory requirements.
+We’re changing the way we generate power to better protect the environment and move towards a cleaner energy future.

 Why Reducing Emissions Matters

-Emissions, including those from the generation of power, can have important impacts to:
+Emissions, including those from the generation of power, can impact:

 - natural resources